DeKalb County Expungement Lawyer

-Effects of Record Restriction
+What are the Effects of Record Restriction?

 Record restriction can be a useful tool for those who wish to better themselves and put their mistakes behind them.
 Although the restriction process does not eradicate records, it does limit their access to the general public.
 The file may still exist, but only to the extent that criminal justice agencies need to access those records, such as in documenting prior criminal history in a prosecution on subsequent charges.